inaimathi/cl-notebook/README.md

 ### TODO
 - add a little tutorial to `_notebook` book (or maybe make separate config books)
 - Leave notebooks on disk; just figure out their names and load them on demand when opened.
-You might need to re-jig naming again as a result of this; the fact that a notebooks' human-readable name is kept INSIDE the notebook will fight you on it
 	- Eval all code and markup cells when opening a notebook
 - Give users an interface to open things up from the local disk (this should simplify a bunch of things :P)
 	- We also need a way to configure which local directories to allow.
 Command line arg?
 What does it default to?
 Probably users' home folder.